Wideband High Gain Metasurface-Based 4T4R MIMO antenna with Highly Isolated Ports for Sub-6 GHz 5G Applications: MIMO Antenna Design

 \section{MIMO Antenna Design}

 This section develops a $2\times2$ MIMO antenna using the radiating element displayed in Figs.{\ref{fig:fig1(a)}-\ref{fig:fig1(b)}}.
-The three-dimensional (3D) and schematic views of the MIMO antenna are illustrated in Figs.{\ref{fig:fig5a}-\ref{fig:fig5c}} and Figs.{\ref{fig:fig6(a)}-\ref{fig:fig6(e)}}.
-As depicted in figures, the radiating elements constructing the MIMO antenna are placed with $0^\circ$, $90^\circ$, $180^\circ$, and $270^\circ$ rotation angles like a $2\times2$ matrix to produce orthogonal electromagnetic waves, which diminish the coupling between elements.
-In addition, creating a space of 6 mm between the radiating elements, using the aperture coupled feeding technique , and etching two slots with widths equal to 4 mm in the ground plane of the MIMO structure, as depicted in Fig.\ref{fig:fig6(c)}, have significantly reduced the coupling effects.
+The three-dimensional (3D) and schematic views of the MIMO antenna are illustrated in Figs.{\ref{fig:fig5a}-\ref{fig:fig5b}} and Figs.{\ref{fig:fig6(a)}-\ref{fig:fig6(e)}}.
+As depicted in the figures, the radiating elements constructing the MIMO antenna are placed like a $2\times2$ matrix with $0^\circ$, $90^\circ$, $180^\circ$, and $270^\circ$ rotation angles to produce orthogonal electromagnetic waves, diminishing the coupling between elements.
+In addition, using the aperture-coupled feeding technique and embedding the decoupling structure (creating a space of 6 mm between the radiating elements and carving two horizontal and vertical slots with 4 mm widths on the ground plane of the MIMO structure), as depicted in Fig.\ref{fig:fig6(c)}, minimize the coupling effects.
+As seen in Figs.{\ref{fig:fig6(c)}}, three small rectangular metal connectors, designated with "GC" and displayed in red color, are placed at the head and tail of the vertical slot and the head of the horizontal slot on the ground.
+The role of these metal rectangular metal connectors is to connect the ground because some of the 5G applications need a MIMO antenna with a connected ground.
+However, Antenna\_1, Antenna\_2, and Antenna\_4 do not have a connected ground, and only Antenna\_{3} embeds these three rectangular metal connectors.
 Table.\ref{tab:Table2} provides values for the parameters shown in Figs.{\ref{fig:fig6(a)}-\ref{fig:fig6(e)}}, which indicate the dimensions of the MIMO antenna.
-The HFSS and the time domain solver of CST simulate the antenna.
-According to Fig.\ref{fig:fig7(a)}, the $S_{11}$ of the design is below -10 dB from 2.8 to 4.7 GHz and below -18 dB from 3 to 4.2 GHz.
+The HFSS and the time domain solver of CST simulate Antenna\_{1} and Antenna\_{2}, but Antenna\_{3} and Antenna\_{4} are merely simulated by CST.
+According to Fig.\ref{fig:fig7(a)}, the $S_{11}$ of Antenna\_{1} is below -10 dB from 2.8 to 4.7 GHz and below -18 dB from 3 to 4.2 GHz.
 The CST and HFSS results show that the isolation between ports varies from -63 to -35 dB and -56 to -34 dB from 2.8, respectively, in the operational bandwidth (2.8 to 4.7 GHz).
 Therefore, the presented MIMO structure enjoys magnificent isolation levels between ports.
-It is worth mentioning that the symmetry of the proposed design leads to identical results for other ports, so it is redundant to show for $S_{22}$, $S_{12}$, $S_{32}$, $S_{42}$, $S_{13}$, $S_{23}$, $S_{33}$, $S_{43}$, $S_{14}$, $S_{24}$, $S_{34}$, and $S_{44}$ in Fig.\ref{fig:fig7(a)}.
+It is worth mentioning that the symmetry of the proposed design leads to identical results for other ports, so it is redundant to show $S_{22}$, $S_{12}$, $S_{32}$, $S_{42}$, $S_{13}$, $S_{23}$, $S_{33}$, $S_{43}$, $S_{14}$, $S_{24}$, $S_{34}$, and $S_{44}$ in Fig.\ref{fig:fig7(a)}.
 Fig.\ref{fig:fig7(b)} depicts the maximum gain and radiation efficiency values as a function of the frequency.
 According to the CST and HFSS results, the highest gain values change from 5.97 to 9.41 dBi and 6.55 to 9.7 dBi by changing the frequency from 2.8 to 4.7 GHz, respectively, as seen in Fig.\ref{fig:fig7(b)}.
-The antenna's utmost gain values run from 8.49 to 9.41 dBi and 6.23 to 6.3 dBi by changing the frequency from 3 to 4 GHz and 4.5 to 4.7 GH, respectively, according to CST results and they go from 8.66 to 9.7 dBi and 6.54 to 6.8 dBi for 3 to 4 GHz and 4.5 to 4.7 GHz, respectively, according to HFSS results.
-In addition, the presented design obtains 86 to 98.2\% and above 98\% radiation efficiency, respectively, according to HFSS and CST simulation results from 2.8 to 4.7 GHz.
-The diversity gain (DG) and ECC are essential factors determining how independent the radiating elements of a MIMO antenna work.
-The simulation results of ECC and diversity gain for other ports should be addressed due to the symmetry of the presented design.
-The CST results for ECC and DG are computed based on the far-field results.
-In contrast, the HFSS results are calculated according to the scattering parameters using Eqs.{\ref{eq1}-\ref{eq2}} Ref.\citen{ref38}.
-Obtaining less than $5\times10^{-5}$ ECC and nearly 10 dB DG from 3 to 4.7 GHz ensures that the radiating elements of the MIMO antenna work independently, and Fig.\ref{fig:fig7(c)} reflects it.
-The far field gain patterns at 3, 3.5, 4, and 4.5 GHz for E and H planes are illustrated in Figs.{\ref{fig:fig8(a)}-\ref{fig:fig8(h)}}.
-The figures show that the CST and HFSS radiation patterns are in good agreement and are almost stable.
+The utmost gain values of the antenna run from 8.49 to 9.41 dBi and 6.23 to 6.3 dBi by changing the frequency from 3 to 4 GHz and 4.5 to 4.7 GH, respectively, according to CST results, and they go from 8.66 to 9.7 dBi and 6.54 to 6.8 dBi for 3 to 4 GHz and 4.5 to 4.7 GHz, respectively, according to HFSS results.
+In addition, the presented design obtains 86 to 98.2\% and above 98\% radiation efficiency from 2.8 to 4.7 GHz, according to HFSS and CST simulation results, respectively.